-For TEA Use Only Adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 169901 County-District No. by t elephone/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requireme nts ederal Statutory Requirements Primary Component Where Described 25 The LEA may also implement other strategies for providing operational flexibility and intensive support, such as- (A) Allow the school to be run under a new governance arrangement, such as a turnaround division within the LEA or SEA; or (B) Implement a per-pupil school-based budget formula that is weighted based on student needs.
-26 implementing the transformatio er I and Tier II schools is prohibited from n model in more than 50% of those schools.
-Program Assurances d signing Schedule #1, the applicant is certify ing that all requirements are component descriptions and activities.
-Pa rt 3: Statutory Assurances Statutory Assurance Descrip 1 I supplant, the amount of state and local funds allocated to the campus.
-2 Applicant provides assurance th at it will use its TTIPS Grant to implement fully and f effectively an intervention in 3 Applicant provides assurance the in both reading/language arts a final federal requirements in orc at the LEA commits to serve consistent with the fin at it will establish annual goals for student achieve and mathematics and measure progress on the lead her to monitor each Tier I and Tier II school that it oved by the TEA) to hold accountable its Tier III so ment on the State's assessments ing indicators in section III of the serves with school improvement 4 contract or agreement terms an at it will, if it implements a restart model in a Tier in a frem i nanagement organization, or 5 at it will report to the TEA the school-level data rec 6 at it will participate in any evaluation of the grant or ing its contractors, or the Texas Education Agency Par t 4: TEA Program Assuranc es TEA Assurance Description · .
-1-4- activities have been completed.
-Quarterly Implementation Report TEA technical assistance. a.
-The Model Selection and This report may be submodule completion of the following it.
-Comprehensive ii.
-Establish the grant completed ii. s are made available, the grantee must demonstrate Successful completion of the early implementation its (QIR), the Model Selection and Description Report Description Report must be submitted to TEA no language at any time prior to the deadline.
-Grantees in activities: Needs Assessment process.
-Int budget by the required categories.
-Int Selection of the intervention model. will be measured in the ort, and through participation in attention that the orthogonal state is a second s activities to implement selected intervention mode Timeline of Grant Activities. ıl.
+A For TEA Use Only Adjustments and/or annotations made his page have been confirmed with TEXAS EDUCATION AGENCY 043903 Standard Application System (SAS) County-District No. by to elephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Amendment No. Texas Title I Priority Schools Grant and D. Chatashara Bassalian Schedule #4-Program Requirements P art 2: Statutory Requireme ents ederal Statutory Requirements Primary Component Where Described and intensive support, such as- ther strategies for providing operational flexibility Program Assurances run under a new governance arrangement, such 25 as a turnaround division n within the LEA or SEA; or (B) Implement a per-pupil school-based budget formula that is weighted based on student need 26 er I and Tier II schools is prohibited from Program Assurances B.v n model in more than 50% of those schools. d signing Schedule #1, the applicant is certify me t in these program narrative of component descriptions and activities. ing that all requirements are rt 3: Statutory Assurances # Statutory Assurance Description 1 Applicant provides assurance that financial assistance provided under the grant program will supplement, and not Applicant provides assurance th nd local funds allocated to the campus.
+1 -66 - 1: - 1 1 1 2 Applicant provides assurance that it will use its TTIPS Grant to implement fully and effectively an intervention in each Tier I and Tier II school that the LEA commits to serve consistent with the final federal requirements.
+Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the 3 final federal requirements in order to monitor each Tier I and Tier II school that it serves with school improvement funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive school improvement funds. at it will, if it implements a restart model in a Tier I on Tign II pohe al include in the 4 contract or agreement terms an d provisions to hold the charter operator, charter i management organization or • contract or agreement terms and provisions to hold the charter operator, charter management organization, or education management organization accountable for complying with the final federal requirements.
+5 Applicant provides assurance that it will report to the TEA the school-level data required under section III of the final federal requirements.
+6 Applicant provides assurance th at it will participate in any evaluation of the grant conducted by the U.S. ling its contractors, or the Texas Education Agency , including its contractors. rt 4: TEA Program Assuranc TEA Assurance Description ( Before full implementation fund s are made available, the grantee must demonstra te that all early implementation Ouartarly Implementation Rope Successful completion of the early implementation will be measured in the TEA technical assistance.
+Quarterly Implementation Reports (QIR), the Model Selection and Description Report, and through participation in a.
+The Model Selection and Description Report must be submitted to TEA no later than February 1, 2011 .
+1 nitted at any time prior to the deadline.
+Grantees r completion of the follow ing activities: Needs Assessment process. ant budget by the required categories. d Selection of the intervention model. activities to implement selected intervention mode Timeline of Grant Activities. āi.